High in Iron: A Diet to Beat Iron Deficiency Anemia

 Why do you need iron?

 Iron is an essential mineral that is naturally present in food.
 Its main function is the production of hemoglobin (a type of protein) in the red blood cells, which is responsible for carrying oxygen from the lungs to the rest of the body.
-This is essential for providing energy for all your daily activities.
+This is essential, because it helps in providing energy for all your daily activities.

 Iron is also necessary for physical growth, brain development, the production of some hormones, and the normal functioning of the immune system.
 It is stored in the body (mainly in the liver and muscles) to ensure its levels are maintained in the blood.

-Iron deficiency can lead to a range of serious problems.
-It usually develops in stages.
+Iron deficiency can lead to a range of serious problems, which usually develops in stages.
 In the initial stages, your iron stores are used up to meet the demands of your body, but you do not have any obvious symptoms.
 Eventually, the deficiency leads to anemia.

 When your iron stores are low, you experience: